andyesgame/esgameunitysdk/README.md

 - Facebook id and facebook client token
 - Appsflyer development key
 # Install
-- Download the lastest esgame sdk for ios (https://github.com/andyesgame/esgamesdkiosexample/releases) and extract to your computer
+- Download the lastest esgame sdk for unity (https://github.com/andyesgame/esgameunitysdk/releases) and extract to your computer
-- Link ESSDK to your pod file, like this:
+- Import ESGame unity package to your project

-		pod 'ESSDK', :path => '../sdk/'

-- Run :

-		pod install
 # Functionality
 SDK provide some functionality below:
 - ESGame normal login: use email/account and password